Edwinem/pytorch-template/README.md

 ## Comments about dislikes

-* Don't like having everything in one file(one model file, one dataloader file)
 * Training flexibility is currently non existent.
 E.g Somehow start with L2 norm and transition to L1.
 * Why does every dataset need its own dataloader.
 In theory they can all go